prasum/ML-Zoomcamp-2023/CapstoneProject/README.md

 # Setup Virtual Environment

 - Run `pipenv shell` and `pipenv sync`
-- The virtual environment can also be run through jupyter using the following
+- The virtual environment can also be run through jupyter as a kernel by using the following
   ```python -m ipykernel install --user --name=my-virtualenv-name```

 # Model Hyperparameter Tuning and Training